AITGmbH/AIT.BuildSuite.HyperV/README.md

 **Note !
-This project wil go into an archived status and will no longer be maintained !**
+This project will go into an archived status and will no longer be maintained !**

-**Nico Orschel will maintain a forked version that will also be publsihed in the Azure DevOps Marketplace**
+**Nico Orschel will maintain a forked version that will also be published in the Azure DevOps Marketplace**

 **The fork can be found [here](https://github.com/norschel/AzurePipeline.HyperV).**